Amplifier installation guide

 Making the signal connections

 If you're using a factory radio with no RCA outputs, you can get your amplifier's input signals from the factory speaker wiring.
 The speakers will be getting their signal from the new amplifier — which leaves the radio's outputs available to use for the amp's inputs.
 There are two ways to do this: get a line output converter (LOC) that'll adjust the speaker-level signal for your amp's input, or get an amplifier with speaker-level inputs.
-You cut the factory speaker wires, either behind the radio or at the speakers, and connect the wires coming from the radio to your LOC or amp's inputs.
+You cut the factory speaker wires behind the radio, and connect the wires coming from the radio to your LOC or amp's inputs.

 Scrape away any paint and clean the bolt location thoroughly, and then bolt the terminal tightly to the vehicle's metal chassis.
 Use a lock washer, a star washer, extra screws, and any other technique or device that'll keep this connection tight, clean, and electrically conducting.
 Many people even coat the final connection with silicone caulk to prevent corrosion.